Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 .. meta::
    :description lang=en: Find out about the package short and sweet.

-The :term:`Particl Marketplace` is your private and decentralized marketplace, meaning that no third-party in between is required to do commerce.
-There's no marketplace company, e-commerce service provider, internet server, payment processor, or even bank involved.
+The :term:`Particl Marketplace` is your private and decentralized online marketplace to buy and sell anything online.
+Here, there is no marketplace company, e-commerce service provider, database, server, hosting service, payment processor, bank, or any other kind of third-party involved.
+Just pure and confidential person-to-person transactions between you and another person.

-That unlocks benefits not possible with traditional marketplaces, and it also means that the :term:`Particl Marketplace` behaves a bit differently.
-It is pretty easy to use, but there are a few things you need to consider before you get started.
+This unique and more efficient way to do e-commerce unlocks a ton of benefits not possible before with traditional online marketplaces, but it also works a bit differently than what you may be used to.
+Don't worry, it's very easy to use, there are just a few things you need to be aware of before you get started.
 Let's go over them!

 .. seealso::